 For creating delivery groups that contain Linux VDA machine catalogs, the following restrictions apply:

-Publishing applications are supported with Linux VDA version 1.4.
-The Linux VDA does not support the delivery of desktops and apps to the same machine.
+Publishing App is supported since V1.4, Linux VDA doesn’t support the delivery of desktops and applications in the same machine.